maxfarrens/continuous-rater-book/_build/html/_sources/Serving_video_stimuli/Serving_video_stimuli_localhost_page1.md

 2. **Name your files without special characters or spaces** to ensure compatibility with `continuous-rater`.
 For example, if a video stimulus is called **Cops Don't Cry** and is in the `.mp4` format, name the file **CopsDontCry.mp4**, removing all special characters and spaces.
 These exact names are used in the stimuli table your Firebase database, so simpler is better.

+## Testing with local files

+When testing the app locally, it can be helpful to use stimuli directly available on your computer rather than dealing with storage, serving and CDNs.
+To accomplish this, when you create your stimuli table in Firebase (see Building a stimuli table in Firebase), fill in the local absolute path to a video stimulus (e.g. '/Users/maxf/Desktop/videos/MOVIE_NAME.mp4') in lieu of a URL.

 ## Using AWS for serving

+When it comes time to build the app for real data collection, you will need to serve your stimuli.
 I highly recommend against serving stimuli on a local server due to issues surrounding reliability/scalability (but the app will still function if you choose to do so).
 Instead, I recommend using **[AWS S3](https://aws.amazon.com/s3/) to store videos and [AWS CloudFront](https://aws.amazon.com/cloudfront/) (CDN) to deliver content to end-users**.

 First, create an S3 storage bucket, and upload all video stimuli into that bucket.
 Then, create a CloudFront distribution that points to that S3 bucket.
 Read the docs ([S3](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) and [CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html)) to get started. **Click [here](https://aws.amazon.com/cloudfront/streaming/) for a very helpful video-streaming tutorial** using this AWS stack.